 Siem Offshore owns and operates a fleet of offshore support vessels, including Platform Supply Vessels, Offshore Subsea Construction Vessels, Anchor Handling Tug Supply Vessels and Well-Intervention Vessels.
 Siem Offshore Inc. commenced operations 1 July 2005, and is an exempted company under the laws of the Cayman Islands and listed on the Oslo Stock Exchange.
 The Company’s headquarters is located in Kristiansand, Norway and the Company is tax domiciled in Norway.
 All references to “Siem Offshore Inc.”, “Consolidated” and “Company” shall mean Siem Offshore Inc. and its subsidiaries and associates unless the context indicates otherwise.
 All references to “Parent” or “Parent Company” shall mean Siem Offshore Inc. as a parent company only.

-The principal accounting policies applied in preparation of these consolidated and parent financial statements are set out below.
+The principal accounting policies applied in preparation of these consolidated and parent company financial statements are set out below.
 These policies have been consistently applied to all the years presented, unless otherwise stated.
+The financial statements were authorized by the Board of Directors on 18 April 2018.

 1.2 Basis of preparation